-Some measures for Tonga to consider are to create setback zone guidelines or a policy to protect buildings from sea level rise and increasing storm surges, as demonstrated by tropical cyclone Harold on 9 April 2020 .
-Elevated structures may be needed in certain areas to protect from the same threats.
-Also requiring the installation of attached features, such as roofing materials or solar PV panels can help protect against higher wind levels associated with cyclones.
+Some measures for Tonga to consider are to create setback zone guidelines or a policy to protect buildings from sea-level rise and increasing storm surges, as demonstrated by tropical cyclone Harold on 9 April 2020 .
+Elevated structures may be needed in certain areas to protect them from the same threats.
+Requiring the installation of attached features, such as roofing materials or solar PV panels, can also help protect against the higher wind levels associated with cyclones.
 Tonga may need to identify threats, vulnerabilities and risks; identify the technical measures to reduce the impacts associated with those risks; and integrate energy requirements at the same time.

 Energy efficient and resilient building codes will address the following considerations:

-For new buildings, siting to reduce impact from climate related threats (e.g., setback from shore, building height of no more than two stories tall)
+for new buildings, siting to reduce impact from climate-related threats (e.g. setback from shore, building height of no more than two stories);

-Passive survivability techniques to reduce energy consumption and allow the building to be occupied without power (e.g., natural daylighting, natural ventilation, rainwater collection)
+passive survivability techniques to reduce energy consumption and allow the building to be occupied without power (e.g. natural daylighting, natural ventilation, rainwater collection); and

-Energy and water storage on site to allow for continued operation without utility services (e.g., solar PV with islanding controls and battery storage, cistern collectors with graywater systems)
+energy and water storage on site to allow for continued operation without utility services (e.g. solar PV with islanding controls and battery storage, cistern collectors with graywater systems).